Are you fully open or vulnerable with your family or friends?

-When we understand each other better, we respond with more patience, acceptance, and grace, and judgement and frustration get sidelined.
+When we understand each other better, we respond with more patience, acceptance, and grace, and judgment and frustration get sidelined.

 That’s when our more authentic self comes out, and we can be more free to love well.

 Love is the key.
-Love will end two people cycling against each other because when the other person feels loved, over time, they’ll love you better.
+Love will end two people’s cycle against each other because when the other person feels loved, over time, they’ll love you better.

-And when you both feel loved, unified, and trusting, you have little reason to guard and protect.
+And when you both feel loved, unified, and trust, you have little reason to guard and protect.